Malta Summit

-The Malta Summit was a meeting between US President George H. W. Bush and Soviet General Secretary Mikhail Gorbachev on December 2–3, 1989, just a few weeks after the fall of the Berlin Wall.
+The Malta Summit was a meeting between United States President George H. W. Bush and Soviet General Secretary Mikhail Gorbachev on December 2–3, 1989, just a few weeks after the fall of the Berlin Wall.
 It followed a meeting that included Ronald Reagan in New York in December 1988.
 During the summit, Bush and Gorbachev declared an end to the Cold War, although whether it was truly such is a matter of debate.
 News reports of the time referred to the Malta Summit as one of the most important since World War II, when British prime minister Winston Churchill, Soviet General Secretary Joseph Stalin and US President Franklin D. Roosevelt agreed on a post-war plan for Europe at the Yalta Conference.

 Summit highlights

 Brent Scowcroft and other members of the US administration were initially concerned that the proposed Malta Summit would be "premature" and that it would generate high expectations but result in little more than Soviet grandstanding.
 However, French President François Mitterrand, British Prime Minister Margaret Thatcher, other European leaders, and key members of the United States Congress prevailed upon President Bush to meet with Chairman Gorbachev.

 No agreements were signed at the Malta Summit.
 Its main purpose was to provide the two superpowers, the United States and the Soviet Union, with an opportunity to discuss the rapid changes taking place in Europe with the lifting of the Iron Curtain, which had separated the Eastern Bloc from Western Europe for four decades.
 The summit is viewed by some observers as the official end of the Cold War.
 At a minimum, it marked the lessening of tensions that were the hallmark of that era and signaled a major turning point in East-West relations.
 During the summit, President Bush expressed his support for Gorbachev's perestroika initiative and other reforms in the Communist bloc.

-At the summit, as a token, US President George Bush presented all participants of the conference a piece of the Berlin Wall.
+At the summit, as a token, US President George Bush presented all participants of the conference with a piece of the Berlin Wall.
 It was gathered on a presidential mission in which two pilots and four soldiers with sledgehammers were sent to Berlin where 400 lb were collected; 200 lb were given to the President and 200 lb given to members of the 207th Aviation Company.

 Speaking at a joint news conference, the Soviet leader announced: